SDG 17: Partnerships for the Goals

 USask’s Transdisciplinary Education Collaboration for Transformations in Sustainability (TRANSECTS) is an international collaborative partnership of researchers, practitioners, students, and leaders from universities, UNESCO Biosphere Reserves, NGOs, and Indigenous communities in Canada, South Africa, and Germany that conduct research, develop educational resources, and create a community of practice for re-envisioning how sustainability education is developed and delivered.
 TRANSECTS offers students, who provide volunteer governance, educational programming and annual fully funded Transdisciplinary International Learning Laboratories: international and intercultural learning experiences that build skills in sustainability research and practice.
 The program is designed to prepare graduates to be sustainability change makers, offering unparalleled opportunities for intercultural learning through shared international experiences and comparative analysis across the Global North and South.

 The Saskatchewan Education Alliance Group on International Research, Development and the Sustainable Development Goals is a working group established with the Government of Saskatchewan to advance sustainable development and research for the province.
 A virtual event titled Local Action, Global Impact: Building Awareness on the UN Sustainable Development Goals in Saskatchewan’s Postsecondary Education was held to raise awareness on the importance of the SDGs and advance collaboration across Canada.
-Was probably our best example.
-Not sure about current proprosed examples fitting the bill.

 Research Impact